-Still struggling with anaemia from the effects of her kidney medication, Jacks summoned the stamina to stage a few concert performances and one particular show, staged April 17th 2011 at the Red Robinson Theatre in Vancouver, a charity gig for the Canadian Kidney Foundation, received rave critical reviews.
+Still struggling with anemia from the effects of her kidney medication, Jacks summoned the stamina to stage a few concert performances and one particular show, staged on April 17th, 2011 at the Red Robinson Theatre in Vancouver, a charity gig for the Canadian Kidney Foundation, received rave critical reviews.

 “I appreciate that this industry has changed with all the social networking developments but I don’t feel like a new artist coming into the business,” noted Jacks.
 “I am biting at the bit to record just a few songs to see what happens with them on iTunes.
 It would be great to attract a new audience but I know, I have a lot of people who have stayed loyal to me over the years.
 These are the people who continue to support me.”

 Yes, things have been rough for Susan Jacks over the past few years, but at the age of 65, she is determined to get back in front of an audience and make up for a lost time.

 “Although things have been tragic, some of the life lessons I have learned have been amazing,” concluded Jacks.
 “Sometimes it takes these kinds of knocks to make you aware of life but I certainly came out of it a much stronger person.”